alexburroughs/menu-lang/README.md

 All strings are passed by value to functions.
 Functions may modify or copy the data depending on the implementation, for example: in will set the string sent in to the users input, list_add will copy the string before adding it to a list.

 #### Lists
 Lists are used to store an array of strings.
+Lists are laso pass by value.
 There are several list commands and functions, list creates a new list, list_add appends to the end of a list, list_remove_at removes from a list and so on.
 When adding a string to a list, the string is sent by reference but compied in the function so the list will not add a reference to the string but the value of the string.
 ```
 list l
 list_add l "hello"